TiiFuchs/traefik-depcert/README.md

 # traefik-depcert
 Deploys traefik certificates to other locations.
 For example for docker containers that serve additional ports via SSL.

+This script compares the NotValidBefore timestamps from the deployed certificates in your container and the one in your acme.json by traefik.
+If it differs the certificates get exported from traefik to your specified location and the corresponding Docker container get restarted.

+This is useful for Docker services that are also reachable via different ports, like IMAP, SMTP or IRC Bouncer.

 ## Installation
 Clone the repository and create a `config.json`.
 If you want, create a symlink for the deploy.sh for extra comfort.
 Then add the script to your crontab to execute it every night.